Oakland’s Home Birth Story…Oak’s 8 days old today and I am still basking in the light of his home birth.

 Ty picked up Story, Nolan, and Harbor from our friends’ house down the street and they came in to meet their brother, and then we all went to sleep.
 Oaks slept for a blissful 5.5 hours.
 Mama stayed wide awake staring at him the entire time.
 The high that occurs when all those love hormones aren’t blocked by drugs?
 It’s like no other.
 I wish every woman in the world got the chance to experience it.
 God’s design is truly magical.

-My friend Blair captured the most beautiful video for us (click here or watch below).
+My friend Blair captured the most beautiful video for us of Oakland’s home birth story (click here or watch below).
 Please ignore my hugeness and also be sure to check out my INTENSELY SHOCKED face 😉

 Welcome to the world, Oakland Jude!
 You are so tremendously loved.

 PS.
 I’ve gotten lots of questions about natural birth, home birth, water birth, etc during the last few days.
-I plan to blog all sorts of resources, my birth must-haves list, worship playlist, etc this week.
+You can find a blog with all of my favorite resources here.